 As a first step, Singapore companies will be required to report the amount and type of packaging they use by 2021.
-The data collected will then lay the
+The data collected will then lay the foundation for the EPR system to come into effect in 2025.

-For producers of covered electrical and electronic equipment this means they will have to engage

-Producer Responsibility Organisations (PROs) to meet their obligations for the collection and proper treatment of e-waste.
+For producers of covered electrical and electronic equipment this means they will have to engage Producer Responsibility Organisations (PROs) to meet their obligations for the collection and proper treatment of e-waste.
 The NEA will set collection targets which producers will have to fulfil and report on and ensure that the end-of-life electronic equipment collected are channelled for proper recycling and disposal.
 NEA will review the targets periodically before introducing a penalty framework.